Preciousomonze/strategy-11-rest-test/readme.txt

 - Admin page with sorting and manual data refresh options

 == Installation ==
-1. Upload the plugin files to the `/wp-content/plugins/cx-strategy11` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin zip file to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.

 == Usage ==